Ensure that information can be understood by all users

 Directions and techniques

-Use simple language in written and verbal communications (high priority)
+Use simple language and intuitive symbols

 How you could test for this

 To find out whether efforts to make information understandable will be successful, it is necessary to test prototype designs with a wide range of users, including people with low literacy, cognitive impairments and reading disorders.

 Further tests could also be included within general long term user trials encompassing the whole process of setting up, learning and using the equipment.